comoc/ofxAbletonLink/readme.md

 ## Example

 - `example-basic`: The simplest demo.
+This demo acts with other Ableton Link applications.
-It works with other Ableton Link applications.
+- `example-animation`: A sprite animation speed control demo.
+This demo acts with other Ableton Link applications.
+(Thank you [Irasutoya](http://www.irasutoya.com/))

 ## Demo